akarcode/3DLUTCtoNUKE/README.md

 #### Notes

-The Binary is compiled from C# and is not the packed PowerShell Script.
+The Binary included in the release is compiled from C# and is not the packed PowerShell Script.
 The code is basically the same and will generate the same output.
 It requires .NET 7 libraries to run it.